 - Makes recommendations on financial support for professional development activities among the membership.

 - Promotes ALAO within the membership and the library community through encouragement of professional development activities.

 - Keeps the membership informed of committee activities and publicizes professional development opportunities on a timely basis.

-- Administers awarding of scholarships that further professional development.
+- Administers awarding of scholarships, including the continuing education grant, that further professional development.